melodyyangaws/sql-based-etl/README.md

 ```bash
 # replace the example pod name by yours
 kubectl delete -n spark pod <example:amazon-reviews-word-count-51ac6d777f7cf184-exec-1> --force
 # has it come back with a different number suffix?
 kubectl get po -n spark
 ```
 [*^ back to top*](#Table-of-Contents)
 #### Check Spot instance usage and cost savings
-Check your [Spot Request](https://console.aws.amazon.com/ec2sp/v2/) console -> Saving Summary, to find out how much running cost have you just saved.
+Go to [Spot Request console](https://console.aws.amazon.com/ec2sp/v2/) -> Saving Summary, to find out how much running cost you just saved.

-#### Explore EKS features: Auto Scaling across Multi-AZ, and Spark's Dynamic Allocation support
+#### Explore Other features: Auto Scaling across Multi-AZ, and Spark's Dynamic Allocation support

 This job will end up with 20 Spark executors/pods on 10 spot EC2 instances for about 10 minutes.
 Based on the resource allocation defined by the job manifest file, it runs two executors per EC2 spot instance.
 As soon as the job is kicked in, you will see the autoscaling is triggered within seconds.
-It scales the EKS cluster from 1 spot compute node to 5, then from 5 to 10 triggered by Spark's DynamicAllocation.
+It scales the EKS cluster from 1 spot compute node to 5, then from 5 to 10 driven by the Spark's DynamicAllocation capability.

 The auto-scaling is configured to be balanced within two AZs.
 Depending on your business requirement, you can fit an ETL job into a single AZ if needed.